Athens: Climate

-Snowfall is not very common.
-It usually does not cause heavy disruption to daily life, in contrast to the northern parts of the city, where blizzards occur on a somewhat more regular basis.
-The most recent examples include the snowstorms of 16 February 2021 and 24 January 2022, when the entire urban area was blanketed in snow, apart, in the second case, to many areas adjacent to Piraeus.
+Snowfall is relatively uncommon.
+It usually does not cause heavy disruption to daily life, in contrast to the northern parts of the city, where blizzards occur on a more regular basis.
+The most recent examples include the snowstorms of 16 February 2021 and 24 January 2022, when the entire urban area was blanketed in snow, apart, in the second case, to some areas adjacent to Piraeus.

 Athens may get particularly hot in the summer, owing partly to the strong urban heat island effect characterising the city.
 In fact, Athens has been referred to as the hottest city in mainland Europe, and is the first city in Europe to appoint a chief heat officer to deal with severe heat waves.
 Temperatures of 47.5°C and over have been reported in several locations of the metropolitan area, including within the urban agglomeration.
-Metropolitan Athens was until 2021 the holder of the World Meteorological Organization record for the highest temperature ever recorded in Europe with 48.0 C which was recorded in the areas of Elefsina and Tatoi on 10 July 1977.
+Elefsina, to the west of the city, was until 2021 the holder of the World Meteorological Organization record for the highest temperature recorded in Europe with 48.0 C which was recorded on 10 July 1977.